The Ultimate Guide to Idaho’s Alice Lake Hike & Backpacking the Alice Toxaway Loop in the Sawtooth Mountains

 6) Water Filter: I've become a big fan of the Katadyn BeFree , but the Sawyer Squeeze is a great affordable option as well.

-7) Camping Stove: I love the MSR Reactor Stove System.
-I bought this after my Jet Boil broke down, and I like it a lot more.
-It works great at high altitude and takes only about 30 seconds to bring water to a boil.
+7) Camping Stove: I love my MSR Stove System.
+I bought my MSR stove after my Jet Boil broke down, and I like it a lot more.
+It works great at high altitude and brings water to a boil super fast.

 8) Spork: I like these Light My Fire Sporks because you get a spoon and fork all in one.
 Your bases are covered!